aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-epub-to-xps-dotnet-aspose-html/_index.md

 title: Convert EPUB to XPS in .NET with Aspose.HTML
 linktitle: Convert EPUB to XPS in .NET with Aspose.HTML
 second_title: Aspose.Slides .NET HTML manipulation API
 description: Learn how to convert EPUB to XPS in .NET using Aspose.HTML for .NET.
-Follow our step-by-step guide for effortless conversions.
+Follow our Step by step guide for effortless conversions.
 type: docs
 weight: 13
 url: /net/html-extensions-and-conversions/convert-epub-to-xps-dotnet-aspose-html/